nardoz-dev/LiVeSe/docs/3thdelivery/evaluation.md

 > 2. Current : must be the current taken by the board plus the current for charging.

 If we follow this simple tricks, in our case we use four battery AA (1.2 cad.) in series, that means we have 4.8V and the required voltage for solar panel is : 4.8 * 1.5 = ~7.2V.
-The quantity of the current that the solar panel must generate it will be the current cost of the board ( previusly estimated to 4mA and the current used in order to charge the battery : 2000mAh : C/10 Rule => 200mAh.
+The quantity of the current that the solar panel must generate it will be the current cost of the board ( previusly estimated to 100mA and the current used in order to charge the battery : 2000mAh : C/10 Rule => 200mAh for a total to 300mAh).

 #### Choose the type of battery
 As we say before, this is a little problem, but don't worry we can use the same circuit in order to recharge same NiMh and Li-Ion battery.
 The problem stand only for the Li-Ion batterys :